KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MensaMax by fuerst](https://github.com/fuerst/MMM-MensaMax)

 1. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-2. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-3. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+2. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-Mensamuc by wiesty](https://github.com/wiesty/MMM-Mensamuc)